-In light of UniLu’s ongoing commitment to living our our faith by working for justice, the Anti-Racism Learning Community meets every Wednesday at 7:30 pm.
-This group discusses ways to address what we can do to grow our understanding of and action around racism and racial injustice in our own communities and in the United States.
+In light of UniLu’s ongoing commitment to living our our faith by working for justice, the Anti-Racism Learning Community meets regularly to discuss what we can do to grow our understanding of and action around racism and racial injustice in our own communities and in the United States.
 For connection information, see the UniLu Calendar.
 With questions or to be added to the group’s email list, contact Kris McQuage-Loukas.

 By Pastor Kathleen O’Keefe Reed

 - Sermon by the Rev. Kathleen O’Keefe Reed, June 14, 2020

 - Albs, Advent, and White Supremacy (PDF), by the Rev. Kathleen O’Keefe Reed, October 16, 2019

 - Prayer Practice: Nine Minutes of Silent Meditation in remembrance of George Floyd… (PDF), by the Rev. Kathleen O’Keefe Reed, June 2020

 - ELCA Commemoration of the Emanuel Nine, worship, and racial justice resource page

 - Sermon by the Rev. Elizabeth Eaton, presiding bishop of the Evangelical Lutheran Church in America, June 7, 2020

 - Greater Boston Interfaith Organization website

 - Massachusetts Council of Churches One Church Fund – for the financial, practical, and relational support of immigrant, Black, poor, unhoused, and unaffiliated churches.